Welcome everybody to the Year 2 section of the website.

 Homework

 In Year 2, children are beginning to learn their multiplication table facts for 2, 5, 10 and 3.
-Please support your child in regularly accessing ttrockstars and Numbots to help develop their number fluency.
+Please support your child in regularly accessing TTRockstars, Numbots and MagmaMaths to help develop their number fluency.
 If you need support logging in, please speak to a member of the team.

-We also add a range of activities to Seesaw from across the curriculum for your child to complete at home.
-Please check Seesaw frequently to access home learning opportunities.
+We also provide a range of activities from across the curriculum for your child to complete at home.

 P.E.

+Children are invited to come to school dressed in their P.E. kit.
+Please ensure children are dressed appropriately and for the weather conditions.
 A gentle reminder that our school P.E. kit is a plain white t-shirt, black shorts and black pumps or trainers for outdoor sports, without visible branding.
 Some P.E. sessions may take place outside so you are welcome to send in long black jogging bottoms and a long sleeved white top.
-Children are to come to school in their school uniform and change into their P.E. kit

 Water bottles and snacks